umazalakain/umazalakain.info/projects.md

 You will always find a more complete list at [github][github], but here are some interesting projects I contributed to:

+- [π with leftovers: a mechanisation in Agda][pi-with-leftovers]: mechanising the π-calculus with linear, graded and shared types using leftover typing.
 - [type-checking session-typed π-calculus with Coq][thesis]: my master's dissertation at the University of Glasgow.
 - [evidence-producing problem solvers in Agda][report]: my final year project at